Man arrested after missing student found alive in his coal bunker

 “This is an ongoing investigation,” he added.
 “There are certain aspects we are still digging into and trying to understand fully.”

-According to a probable cause affidavit filed on Sunday in the 6th District Court in Manti, Ms Allen first met the man in a group chat, and they decided that he would pick her up on 13 December.
+According to a probable cause affidavit filed on Sunday in the 6th District Court in Manti, Ms Allen first met the man in a group chat on the messaging app KIK, and they decided that he would pick her up on 13 December.

 Surveillance footage from Snow College shows Ms Allen leaving her dorm on Monday night.
 Her roommates reported her missing when she didn’t come back the following day.
 Legal filings state that Ms Allen’s relationship with the 39-year-old man became violent and nonconsensual over the subsequent days.